ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 The following are requirements for the resiliency aspect:

-• Backup all essential AIX data
+- Backup all essential AIX data

-• Provide OS level local high availability
+- Provide OS level local high availability

-• Replicate {{site.data.keyword.powerSys_notm}} workloads from a protected site to a recovery site in a different region to

-enable the failover of workloads if there is a failure in the protected site.
+- Replicate {{site.data.keyword.powerSys_notm}} workloads from a protected site to a recovery site in a different region to enable the failover of workloads if there is a failure in the protected site.

-• Failover that meets the required Recovery Time Objectives (RTO) and Recovery Point Objectives

-(RPO) of the application.
+- Failover that meets the required Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) of the application.

 NOTE: Resiliency needs to be considered for both the infrastructure and application levels.
-This pattern

-does not address application or database specific design.
+This pattern does not address application or database specific design.{: note}

 NOTE: Always validate offerings are available in the regions you are deploying via [IBM Cloud portal](https://cloud.ibm.com/login).
-Check for paired datacenters and validate if they meet the deployment criteria for client specific requirements.
+Check for paired datacenters and validate if they meet the deployment criteria for client specific requirements.{: note}

-Secure Automated Backup with Compass - The Backup Offering VPC and the {{site.data.keyword.powerSys_notm}} workspaces should be in the same region and connected using the local Transit Gateway.
+**Secure Automated Backup with Compass**

+- The Backup Offering VPC and the {{site.data.keyword.powerSys_notm}} workspaces should be in the same region and connected using the local Transit Gateway.
 Check for Secure Automated Backup with Compass [paired datacenters](/docs/power-iaas?topic=power-iaas-backup-strategies#baas)

+**Global Replication Services**

-## Global Replication Services **-** [Locations](/docs/power-iaas?topic=power-iaas-getting-started-GRS) that support global replication service
+- [Locations](/docs/power-iaas?topic=power-iaas-getting-started-GRS) that support global replication service {: #global-replication}
-{: #global-replication}

 ## Backup Design Considerations